 The proposal review team will use the criteria in this appendix to evaluate the benefits of proposed projects.
 The highest points will be assigned to proposals that fulfill the purposes of the Program and that list important details about the proposed project.
-Points will be assigned on a pro rata basis within each criterium as identified.
-Projects must receive a minimum of 30 points to be eligible for a grant award.
+Points will be assigned proportionately within each criterium as identified.